goruck/alexa-ip-cam/README.md

 Most modern IP cameras allow you to store a recording to a local drive triggered from motion detection or another event.
 This needs to be enabled to use the [Alexa Cameras Recap API](https://developer.amazon.com/blogs/alexa/post/853661dc-b4f9-4c28-bc5f-1b81f00117bf/enable-customers-to-access-recorded-video-feeds-with-alexa-via-the-cameras-recap-api) which allows you to view those recordings.

 You'll need to change [config.json](https://github.com/goruck/alexa-ip-cam/blob/master/config-template.json) to point the [process-events.js](https://github.com/goruck/alexa-ip-cam/blob/master/process-events/process-events.js) app that processes the recordings and most likely the app itself to suit the particular way your camera stores recordings.
 The code here has only been tested against Axis cameras.
+The process-events.js app is run as a Linux service using systemd.

 ### Authenticate Yourself to Alexa with Permissions